gcallah/Rationalism/Yarvin/yarvin.md

 is quite consistent.
 It fits in a Latin motto, salus populi suprema lex: the health of the people is the supreme law."
 (https://graymirror.substack.com/p/policies-of-the-deep-right)

-Or, consider this one: "The largest existential risk facing humanity is the present global political order." (https://graymirror.substack.com/p/do-not-punch-rationalists)
+Or, consider this: "The largest existential risk facing humanity is the present global political order." (https://graymirror.substack.com/p/do-not-punch-rationalists)

+These are clearly statements of moral concern about our current situation.
 A nihilist would not care what the supreme law is, nor would he be worried about existential threats to human life on our planet.
 In fact, a true nihilist would *welcome* existential risk to humanity, right?
 So even if this label applied to Yarvin at some point in the past, I'd have to say it no longer does.

-Another complaint against Yarvin is his categorizing the Dobbs decision is a loss for the people celebrating it.
+Another complaint against Yarvin is that he considers the Dobbs decision as a loss for the people celebrating it.
 Why does he say this?
+He writes:

 "An action is strategically useful if, after that action, it is easier to replace the regime.
 Let’s call a useful action a strike—making a useless or